rei/rei-cedar-docs/docs/components/accordion/README.md

             "slots": [
               {
                 "name": "label",
-                "description": "Use this slot instead of label prop.
-Sets the readable text on the CdrAccordion button."
+                "description": "Sets the readable text on the CdrAccordion button.
+Use this slot instead of label prop."
               },
               {
                 "name": "default",
-                "description": "Sets the innerHTML for CdrAccordion content."
+                "description": "Slot for the content inside of CdrAccordion."
               }
             ],
             "events": [